 - The names of candidates of all party lists.

 Establishment of returning boards

 Voting at each electoral department will take place under the supervision of a returning board which will consist of a court representative acting as Chairman and three voters from those included in the special electoral rolls.
 The representatives of the court will be appointed by Chamber I of the Hellenic Supreme Court.
 The other members of the returning board drawn from persons registered in the special electoral rolls will be appointed by the local Ambassador or Consul following a public draw of lots at the Embassy or Consulate.
 The date and time of such drawing of lots shall be notified by Embassies and Consulates by displaying a notice to this effect at their offices.

 Judicial functionaries, court employees and attorneys at law from Greece may be appointed as court representatives.
-If inadequate numbers of such persons are available to cover the needs of all electoral departments, at exception the Chamber I of the Hellenic Supreme Court may appoint the following persons as court representatives: permanent Embassy and Consul attaches and secretaries; permanent qualified administrative staff of Embassies and Consulates from higher or tertiary level education qualifications and employed in the post of Advisor (Grade A or above); as well as permanent civil servants of other Greek authorities or services abroad who are also certificated of higher or tertiary level education employed in the post of Advisor (Grade A or above) serving within the area covered by the Embassy or Consulate.
+If inadequate numbers of such persons are available to cover the needs of all electoral departments, at exception the Chamber I of the Hellenic Supreme Court may appoint the following persons as court representatives: permanent Embassy and Consul attaches and secretaries; permanent qualified administrative staff of Embassies and Consulates from higher or tertiary level education qualifications and employed in the post of Advisor (Grade A or above as it corresponds to the current legal provisions) as well as permanent civil servants of other Greek authorities or services abroad who are also certificated of higher or tertiary level education employed in the post of Advisor (Grade A or above as it corresponds to the current legal provisions) serving within the area covered by the Embassy or Consulate.